 Practice keeping your head above the water

 Once you are ready to head over to the pool, it is important to take things as slow as you need to.
+Can you forget how to swim with your head in or out of the water?
 It doesn’t matter if you were on your water polo team when you were younger or used to swim in the sea every summer, you should not expect yourself to perform at the same level the first time you return to the pool after a long break.

 Instead, start by warming up outside the pool and slowly stepping in until your feet no longer touch the ground.
 Try to stay with your head above the water without swimming left or right.
 This will help awaken your swimmer’s instincts and help you feel more confident in the water.
 If you don’t feel ready to go straight into the deep end, you can start in the shallow end and slowly work your way down.